idaholab/Deep-Lynx-JS-SDK/README.md

-# Deep Lynx JS SDK
+# DeepLynx JS SDK
-Deep Lynx JS SDK
+DeepLynx JS SDK

-This is an SDK for the [Deep Lynx](https://github.com/idaholab/Deep-Lynx) data warehouse that supports both JavaScript (JS) and TypeScript (TS) projects.
-It is used for creating API requests and sending and receiving data from Deep Lynx.
+This is an SDK for the [DeepLynx](https://github.com/idaholab/Deep-Lynx) data warehouse that supports both JavaScript (JS) and TypeScript (TS) projects.
+It is used for creating API requests and sending and receiving data from DeepLynx.

-This code is generated from the Deep Lynx OpenAPI specification using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
-Please see the Deep Lynx [OpenAPI spec](https://github.com/idaholab/Deep-Lynx/tree/master/API%20Documentation) for more details and documentation on the API routes themselves.
+This code is generated from the DeepLynx OpenAPI specification using [Swagger Codegen](https://github.com/swagger-api/swagger-codegen).
+Please see the DeepLynx [OpenAPI spec](https://github.com/idaholab/Deep-Lynx/tree/master/API%20Documentation) for more details and documentation on the API routes themselves.

 ___